-A more intensive cutting schedule is often considered necessary for higher quality hay and while this is true, it may not be the only consideration, particularly if you have animals on the farm that do not require "dairy quality" hay.
-A study by Jerry Cherney at Cornell investigated both the yield response to N fertility on grass as well as the impact of the number of cuttings.
-As shown in the figure here, yield was optimized at approximately 200 units of N for the season and the 3-cut system out-yielded the 4-cut system.
+A more intensive cutting schedule is often considered necessary for higher quality hay, and while this is true, it may not be the only consideration, particularly if you have animals on the farm that do not require "dairy quality" hay.

+A study by Jerry Cherney at Cornell investigated both the yield response to nitrogen (N) fertility on grass as well as the impact of the number of cuttings.
+As shown in the figure, yield was optimized at approximately 200 units of N for the season and the three-cut system out-yielded the four-cut system.

-This does not suggest that we need to take 3 cuttings of mediocre forage, there is a better timing strategy than that.
-The best approach is likely to take 2 cuttings of higher quality forage (as weather permits) and then the remaining cutting would be left longer to bolster yield with this last cutting best suited for non-lactating dairy or to balance out higher quality hay for livestock.
+This does not suggest that we need to take three cuttings of mediocre forage.
+There is a better timing strategy.
+The best approach is likely to take two cuttings of higher quality forage (as weather permits) and then the remaining cutting are left longer to bolster yield, with this last cutting best suited for non-lactating dairy, or to balance out higher quality hay for livestock.